marcuwynu23/marcuwynu23/README.md

 # Welcome to my **GitHub** account!

-<i>My name is&nbsp;**Mark Wayne Menorca**</i>, and I am a software tool developer and web developer passionate about continuously improving my skills.
-As you can see from my portfolio, I have experience working on various projects, including creating tools, templates, and libraries, as well as developing web applications.\*
+<i>My name is&nbsp;**Mark Wayne Menorca**</i>, a software and web developer.
+I'm passionate about improving my skills and creating tools that can make a difference in the world.
+When I'm not coding, I enjoy reading novels and manga that fuel my imagination.

-*I dream of using my programming skills to create tools and solutions that can make the world a better place.
-I believe that technology has the power to transform lives and solve some of the world's most pressing issues.
-I'm excited about the opportunities that lie ahead, and I'm constantly working to improve my skills so that I can contribute to meaningful projects.*

-*Apart from programming, I also love to read novels and manga with a focus on world-building.
-Exploring different fictional worlds inspires me to think creatively and imagine new possibilities.*

 🙋Here are some of my best tools and projects: